 Do you need to write a letter to apply for a job?
 Most of the time, the answer is yes.
-Even in the rare cases when employers don’t require a job application letter, such as in the case of some part-time jobs, writing one will help you highlight your skills and achievements and get the hiring manager’s attention.
+Even when employers don’t require a job application letter, writing one will help you highlight your skills and achievements and get the hiring manager’s attention.
 The only time not to send one is when the job listing says not to do so.
 It can help, and it definitely won't hurt to include an application letter with your resume.

 Tips for Writing a Job Application Letter